 The PAA pays special attention to the fulfilment of the QA-related requirements.
 According to art.
 7 of the Atomic Law Act, the applicant/licensee is required to establish and effectively implement of the QA programme.
-Since the amendment of Atomic Law Act from 11th April 2008 notion "quality assurance programme" was formally introduced.
-Definition established by Article 3. p.32 is following: "system of actions, which ensures the fulfilment of specified requirements for nuclear safety and radiological protection, depending on conducted activity, and in case of activities involving nuclear materials or nuclear facilities also the requirements for physical protection".
-The QA programme should describe the ways of assuring that all quality-related activities will be performed in the properly controlled conditions, i.e. by properly qualified personnel using appropriate tools, equipment, methods and technological processes and under suitable environmental conditions, so that the required quality is attained and may be verified by inspection or test.
-Review and assessment of relevant QA programmes which according to the Atomic Law Act is part of the Integrated Management System is carried out by the regulatory body at all stages of the licensing process, i.e. prior to and during the construction, operation and of radioactive waste repositories repositories, and construction, commissioning, operation and decommissioning of nuclear installations.
-If necessary, suitable conditions and requirements will be included in the license.
+Since the amendment from 11th April 2008 notion "quality assurance programme" was formally introduced.
+Definition established by Article 3. p.32 is following: "system of actions, which ensures the fulfilment of specified requirements for nuclear safety and radiological protection, depending on conducted activity, and in case of activities involving nuclear materials or nuclear facilities - also the requirements for physical protection".
+The programme should be submitted for review and assessment by the regulatory body.
+This programme should describe the ways of assuring that all quality-related activities will be performed in the properly controlled conditions, i.e. by properly qualified personnel using appropriate tools, equipment, methods and technological processes and under suitable environmental conditions, so that the required quality is attained and may be verified by inspection or test.
+Review and assessment of relevant QA programmes is carried out by the regulatory body at all stages of the licensing process, i.e. prior to and during the construction, operation, closure and decommissioning of radioactive waste repositories and spent nuclear fuel repositories, and construction and operation of storage facilities for spent nuclear fuel.
+If necessary, suitable conditions and requirements will be included in the licence.